primefaces/primefaces/docs/15_0_0/core/dynamiccontent.md

 </composite:implementation>
 ```

-In the example above, we need to extract `#{myBean.streamedContent}` from `#{cc.attrs.streamedContent}` as the resource request is completely unrelated to any composite or Faces view.

-In this case there are some unsupported features:
+In this case there are some not supported features:
 1) reusing a variable from JSTL (e.g. `<c:set ... />`)
 2) passing a partial expression like:
     ```